-Create a simple chart that lists each element that can be added to iron to produce steel.
-Include their physical properties, and the benefits of its use.
+Create an easy to read chart that lists each element that can be added to iron to create steel, their physical properties, and what the benefits are of its use.

 According to brain imaging research, practicing mindfulness can alter brain structure that improves reaction to stress.
 Thickening of the cerebral cortex, which is responsible for perception and reasoning, and blood flow to the brain are both physical changes that occur.

-Read more about the impact of mindfulness on the structure of the brain at the following website: https://mindworks.org/blog/how-meditation-changes-the-brain/
+Read more about the impact of mindfulness on the structure of the brain: https://mindworks.org/blog/how-meditation-changes-the-brain/